Dumb and Dumber (franchise): Dumb and Dumberer: When Harry Met Lloyd (2003)

 In 2003, a prequel was theatrically released, entitled Dumb and Dumberer: When Harry Met Lloyd.
-The film featured a cast and crew different from the previous film, and the Farrelly brothers had no involvement in the film's production.
+The film featured a cast and crew different from the previous film (aside from Lin Shaye who reprised her role as Mrs. Margie Neugeboren), and the Farrelly brothers had no involvement in the film's production.
 It was panned by critics, receiving a 10% rating on Rotten Tomatoes.
-It was only a minor box office success, grossing approximately $39.2 million worldwide against a $19 million budget, as opposed to the original film's far greater $247 million worldwide gross against a $16-17 million budget.
+It was only a minor box office success, grossing approximately $39.2 million worldwide against a $19 million budget, as opposed to the original film's far greater $247 million worldwide gross against a $16–17 million budget.

 Dumb and Dumber To (2014)

-Farrelly brothers returned to make a sequel to Dumb and Dumber.
+The Farrelly brothers returned to make a sequel to Dumb and Dumber.
 Carrey and Daniels returned to lead the film, and Bobby and Peter Farrelly returned to direct along with original screenwriter Bennett Yellin, and actors reprising their roles from the first film include Brady Bluhm, who played Billy in (Apartment) 4C, and Cam Neely, who played Sea Bass.
-Dumb and Dumber To was released on November 14, 2014.
+Dumb and Dumber To was released on November 14, 2014, to dismal critical reviews and a moderate box office.

-Unlike the original film, Dumb and Dumber To was not released by Warner Bros. but rather by Universal Pictures.
+Unlike the original film, Dumb and Dumber To was not released by Warner Bros.
+Pictures but rather by Universal Pictures.
 Despite Warner having no involvement in the film, its New Line Cinema division, which produced the first film and the prequel, was still given studio credit from Universal.

+Future

+Directors Peter Farrelly and Jeff Daniels have expressed interest in making a third film.
+In 2023 it was reported that a sequel to 'Dumb & Dumber To' was in the works starring Carrey and Daniels, however as of 2025 there has not been any confirmation of the film's development.